lhcb/bender-tutorials/getting-started/firstalgorithms.md

 ```
 {% enddiscussion %}

-This appriach is very easy and rather intuitive, but is not so easy to insert the algorithm
+This approach is very easy and rather intuitive, but is not so easy to insert the algorithm
 into existing non-trivial flow of algorithms without  a danger to destroy the flow.
 In this  way one destroys various standard actions, like (pre)filtering,
-luminosity calculation etc...
+luminosity calculation etc.,
+therfore it could not be recommended for the real physics analyses, but
+it could be used for some  simple special cases.

 #### _Intelligent approach_